hubudibu/materials/FRONTEND/Intro/README.md

 ## Tools for the course

 - teaching materials - this!
-- communication
+- communication - on Slack

 ## Tools for today

-- CodePen
+- Scrimba
 - MDN

 ## New concepts for today

 - HTML
 - CSS
-- tag, tag name, attribute
+- tag, tag name, attribute in HTML
-- rule, selector, block, property, value
+- rule, selector, block, property, value in CSS
-- documentation
+- using online documentation

 ### An HTML tag